Compromise Agreements Solicitors & Lawyers

 Compromise Agreements – Employment Lawyers – Benefits

-August 13th, 2010 · No Comments · About Compromise Agreement Blog, Benefits - What happens to your Benefits once you sign a Compromise Agreement?, Compromise Agreement Solicitor, Compromise Agreement Solicitors, Compromise Agreements, Employment Lawyers, Employment Solicitors, Employment Tribunals, Your Compromise Agreement is a Binding Contract
+August 13th, 2010 · 4 Comments · About Compromise Agreement Blog, Benefits - What happens to your Benefits once you sign a Compromise Agreement?, Compromise Agreement Solicitor, Compromise Agreement Solicitors, Compromise Agreements, Employment Lawyers, Employment Solicitors, Employment Tribunals, Your Compromise Agreement is a Binding Contract

 A number of employers allow benefits to continue beyond the termination date for a few months, sometimes up to 12 months.
 This would depend on the terms of the employee’s contract and/or what the employee is able to negotiate.
 All benefits must be included in the compromise agreement, even though employers tend to exclude them [...]